-6. A minimum 10 metre building line setback shall be provided to the residential properties to the west of the precinct (fronting First Avenue South).
+7. A minimum 10m building line setback shall be provided to the residential properties to the west of the precinct (fronting First Avenue South).

-- 7. The car parking areas between the existing the sites shall remain physically linked to provide satisfactory vehicular access arrangements between the sites.
-The co-ordinated access arrangements between these sites shall be achieved by the creation of reciprocal rights of carriageway over the sites, pursuant to section 88B of the Conveyancing Act 1919. - 8.
-The car parking areas for the sites should gain direct vehicular access to / from Northcliffe Drive and Cowper Street only.
+8. The car parking areas between the existing the sites (i.e. Bunnings, JB Hi-fi, McDonalds and Liquorland) shall remain physically linked to provide satisfactory vehicular access arrangements between the sites.
+The co-ordinated access arrangements between these sites shall be achieved by the creation of reciprocal rights of carriageway over the sites, pursuant to section 88B of the Conveyancing Act 1919.